Singler not only already has good size, he has excellent skills, with a very soft shooting touch.

 If he continues to grow, as some close to him believe, he could end up a very skilled power forward.

-We caught up with Singler and asked him about what was in his mind when it came to recruiting this early in the process for him.
+We caught up with Singler and asked him about what was in his mind when it came to recruiting this early in the process.

 "My dream school has always been Duke, to play for Coach K," Singler said.
 "But if not that, I'd like to stay on the west coast and play for Arizona, Oregon, Oregon State or UCLA.
 But it's just a loose list right now, nothing really certain."